 What led you to become a church planter?

 When my husband took a job with the World Communion of Reformed Churches (WCRC), someone said, “Great!
 Gretchen is ordained; she should plant a church here for WCRC staff and others.”
 And I was like, “No, thank you.
 That does not sound like it would be of interest to me.”
 Our kids were four and eight when we moved.
 None of us spoke any German.
 It seemed really overwhelming to me.

-Five-and-a-half years ago on Pentecost, we started the English language service in connection with the Reformed Church of Hannover.
-We call it RELISH: Reformed English Language International Service in Hannover.
+Five-and-a-half years ago on Pentecost, we started the English language service in connection with the Reformed Church of Hanover.
+We call it RELISH: Reformed English Language International Service in Hanover.

 You mentioned the global church.
 Can you share more about what that looks like and means to you?

 We met for first time on Pentecost, and I thought, “Here really is all the world in one place.”
 Having people from all these different cultures and Christian backgrounds is such a gift.
 This could be a snapshot of what heaven looks like with all the languages and the traditions.
 That makes potluck lunches after worship really fun.

 I also think it’s tied to this trend of globalization.
 People are so much more mobile, and companies are operating in so many different countries around the world.
 It’s interesting to think of the modern or contemporary church life being adept at having the global church in one place, having people from all around the world.

 What is the call of the church in these days when people gather in places of worship because of this globalization?
 I think our call as the church is to be adept at being versatile and speak the languages.
 Ask what’s happening in the church in India.
 What’s happening to Christians in China?
 What does persecution look like in Pakistan?
 You have people from all these different places who gather for worship from Sunday to Sunday, and you’re charged to pastor them in all these different contexts.
 It makes me really excited and adds this sense of really seeking God’s heart for people coming from all these different backgrounds.